The business of football

 This free course explores the business of football and has been developed by The Open University in partnership with the EFL Trust – the educational arm of the English Football League.
 We are very fortunate to be working with the Trust.
 They have been able to provide us with access to a wide range of people working within football, who you will encounter as you progress through the course.

-One of the first challenges of this course is to explore football as a sector of business and how it differs from other industries.
-We begin by asking two questions:
+One of the first challenges of this course is to explore football as a business that is different from many others.
+You’ll begin by considering two questions:

 - What is the business of football?

-- How does it differ from other businesses?
+- How and why does it differ from other businesses?

 The EFL Trust is a registered charity that governs, advises and audits the charitable trusts associated with the professional clubs of the English Football League, who have a combined annual turnover of over £44 million, and 2,500 members of staff, including teachers, coaches, professional health and social workers and many others to tackle community challenges.